drewwalton22/drewwalton22/README.md

 My name is Drew Walton, I am a 2nd year student at Wright State pursuing a degree in Information Technology and Cybersecurity.

 ## Projects:
-1. I am currently working on my final project for my 2350 class.
+1. I am currently working on my final project for my CEG 2350 class.
 2. Working on a program to send me text updates when certian stocks get new updates.
 <!--
 **drewwalton22/drewwalton22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.